Ready to Grow Your Business Fast?

 Since 2010, employee voluntary turnovers have nearly doubled – from 22 million per year to 40 million – according to 2018 U.S. Bureau of Labor statistics.
-Half of the employees who quit are millennials (25% are Generation X and 19% are Baby Boomers).
+Half of the employees who leave a company are millennials (25% are Generation X and 19% are Baby Boomers).
 A major factor in this trend is low unemployment rates, meaning there are lots of jobs out there for the taking.
 If an employee isn’t satisfied, the job-hopping begins.

 Salary lower than the market.